Welcome to today's edition of the Rush 24-7 podcast.

 Well, it's Tuesday after a holiday, which means all the non-essential people are back to work today.

-Great to have you with us, uh, ladies and gentlemen, as we head on down the highway of truth, Rush Limboy and the EIB network.
+Great to have you with us, ladies and gentlemen, as we head on down the highway of truth, Rush Limbaugh and the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

-And I never thought I'd be doing this, but I'm doing it.
+You know, I never thought I'd be doing this, but I'm doing it.

-I'm actually watching the winter Olympics.
+I'm actually watching the Winter Olympics.

-Are you guys watching a winter Olympics?
+Are you guys watching the Winter Olympics?

-And they have unseated the Russians, who for 12 Olympics or 12 years, whatever it is, have won all the gold.
+And they have unseated the Russians who for 12 Olympics or 12 years, whatever it is, have won all the gold.

 And I never heard of moguling until these Olympics.

-I never heard of I've never scheme.
+I've never heard of, I've never skiemed.

 I don't even know what moguling.